Oncurrent/zeno/README.md

   convergence [[1]](#1).

-Note the lack of automatic conflict resolution or merging of conflicting updates, one simply has to be picked as the winner and the other discarded.
+Note the lack of automatic conflict resolution or merging of conflicting updates, one of the concurrent updates simply has to be picked as the winner and the others discarded.
 This is not too useful in collaboritive editing when both users want their changes to remain.

 ### Strong Eventual Consistency
 > Strong eventual consistency...is a model that strikes a compromise between